shundhammer/huha-linux-tips/doc/ubuntu-tips.md

     Defaults !syslog

-### Set a password for root to have a fallback if your user can't log in any more:
+### Set a password for root to have a fallback if your user can't log in anymore:

     sudo passwd root